PiyushXCoder/opencv_ndk_play/README.md

 Well some how I have written the code for opencv.

 One of the thing which still confused me is why opencv is responsible to draw.
 I need more time to tinker.

+## What is missing?

+Web, I want to include a video stream to web browser, but, pulling this will require me time to understand how do I add something like webrtc in android.

+## Architecture

+It is a 2 file thing, I open camera, image in form of surface, send it to opencv, and opencv draws it.

+If android was not involved, I might have a better explanantion.

+## How to setup?

+I just copy paste whole NDK.
+Repository is very big because of it.

+It is very primitive way of doing it.
+But it works.
+I wish I could have used something like vcpkg.
+But not sure if its available for android.

+## Running?

+Simply build and run using android sdk.
+It is a gradle project so you can use gradle commads too.